 It is anticipated that the market price for the Units and the value of the Mortgage Portfolio at any given time may be affected by the level of interest rates prevailing at such time.
 The Trust's income will consist primarily of interest payments on the Mortgages comprising the Mortgage Portfolio.
 If there is a decline in interest rates (as measured by the indices upon which the interest rates of the Trust's Mortgages are based), the Trust may find it difficult to purchase additional Mortgages bearing rates sufficient to achieve the targeted payment of distributions on the Units.
-There can be no assurance that an interest rate environment in which there is a significant decline in interest rates would not adversely affect the Trust's ability to maintain distributions on the Units at a consistent level.
-As well, if interest rates increase, the value of the Trust's Mortgage Portfolio may be negatively affected.
+There can be no assurance that an interest rate environment in which there is a significant decline in interest rates would not adversely affect the Trust's Mortgage Portfolio may be negatively affected.